Angela Guenette is co-owner of Ponder Studios Inc.

-Her current interests are using software to create various printed mediums such as 3D and giclée prints.
+Her current interests are using Blender, ZBrush, and GIMP to create various printed mediums such as 3D and giclée.

 James Monteath is founder and owner of Ponder Studios Inc.

 James is a professional software developer since 1989.
 His work includes video games, computer animated features, multimedia, and enterprise business systems.

 His interest in computers began in 1977 at the age of 9 with the IMSAI 8080 and KIM-1 microcomputers.
 He taught himself, with his dad’s guidance, machine code, assembly language, and BASIC.

 It was the MTU-130 computer with 6502 and 68000 microprocessors that got him hooked in the field of computer graphics programming.

-In 1989, he was introduced to various UNIX systems, IRIX, SunOS, IBM AIX, System V, and UNOS at a GIS (Graphical Information Systems) company working as a system administrator, trainer and support specialist to the company’s clients.
+In 1989, he was introduced to various UNIX systems, SGI IRIX, SunOS, IBM AIX, and UNOS at a GIS (Graphical Information Systems) company working as a system administrator, trainer and support specialist to the company’s clients.

-In 1992, he was introduced to IRIX and NeXTStep, and taught himself IRIS Inventor C++ toolkit, network programming, and a 3D modeling tool for building learning systems.
+In 1992, he worked with SGI IRIX and NeXTStep, taught himself IRIS Inventor C++ toolkit, network programming, and used a 3D modeling tool for building learning systems.

 In 1998, he started working as a software consultant specializing in RUP (Rational Unified Process) and Java Enterprise systems.
 Past clients include FedEx, Verizon Wireless, BC Hydro, Nortel Networks, Bell Emergis, and McKesson Canada.